thunderbird/webext-file-system-access/README.md

 Optional properties to request persistent file access to the picked files:

 - `requestRead`
-  A boolean value to request persistent read access.
-If persistent read access was not yet granted, the user is prompted after the file picker closed.
+  A boolean value to request persistent read access to the picked file.

 - `requestWrite`
-  A boolean value to request persistent write access.
-If persistent write access was not yet granted, the user is prompted after the file picker closed.
+  A boolean value to request persistent write access to the picked file.

 ### **FsaPickerOptions (Object)**